jkschneider/springone-distributed-monorepo/README.md

 ### Step 1: Identify all Java sources

-In options, save the results of this query to: `myproject:gradle_summit.java_files`.
+In options, save the results of this query to: `myproject:springone.java_files`.
 You will have to allow large results as well.
 This is a fairly cheap query (336 GB).

 ```sql